gophercoders/codeclub-extra/README.md

 * any-orbit - a generalised version of the orbit program.
 It calculates the speed in orbit of any satellite.

+* worldtemperature - compares the temperature the user types in to a number of cities around the world.
+Used to introduce if statements.

-* rune-conter - Counts the number of runes in a message then prints a different message depending on the number of runes.
+* rune-counter - Counts the number of runes in a message then prints a different message depending on the number of runes.
 Used to introduce is-else statements.

 * rune-printer - Introduces the concept of runes.
 It shows how to convert a string to a slice of runes, how to access an individual rune and how to convert a rune back to a string for easy printing.

-* worldtemperature - compares the temperature the user types in to a number of cities around the world.
-Used to introduce if statements.
+* reverse-message - Introduces the concept of repetition.
+It reads a string that the user types, and prints out the strign in reverse order.

 * pong-v1 - a skeleton to be used as a starting point for Pong.
 The functions for the main game loop need to be added.